rust-lang/rust/src/doc/complement-project-faq.md

 Mozilla intends to use Rust as a platform for prototyping experimental browser architectures.
 Specifically, the hope is to develop a browser that is more amenable to parallelization than existing ones, while also being less prone to common C++ coding errors that result in security exploits.
 The name of that project is _[Servo](http://github.com/mozilla/servo)_.

+# Why is it named "Rust"?

+The name evokes imagery of big metallic things, but there are actually a number of different explanations for it.
+The project revives proven, "rusty" programming language concepts, many first established in the late 1970s and early 1980s.
+(Note that a rusted bike chainring was chosen as the language logo.
+Many contributors are also cyclists.)
+Rust is also named after the Rust fungus, an organism known for being robust, distributed, and parallel.
+Finally there are many subsequences of the word Rust, like "robust" and "trust", which seem to fit the language.

+There's a suggestion that Rust implements parts of a web browser that aren't "chrome" (i.e. user interface), however this wasn't part of the original reasoning for the Rust name.

 # Why a BSD-style permissive license rather than MPL or tri-license?

 * Partly due to preference of the original developer (Graydon).